StanfordSpezi/SpeziLLM/README.md

 ### 1. Add Spezi LLM as a Dependency

-You need to add the Spezi Speech Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).
+You need to add the SpeziLLM Swift package to
+[your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).